telehash/telehash.github.io/ext/pool.md

 }
 ```

 The `pool` value must be a string, any application-defined pool names must always be prefixed with an underscore in their name (like "_namedex" for instance).
+The response should contain any hashname that is part of and actively providing resources to the given pool.

-The `peek` may contain an optional `"for":"hex"` with any hex string value to provide a specific distance selector sort on the result, just like a `seek` request.
+The request may contain an optional `"peek":"hex"` with any hex string value to provide a specific distance selector sort on the result, just like a `seek` request.
 This enables any app to create their own custom DHT and do arbitrary queries against it.

 A peek response is one packet identical to a `seek`: